tableau/connector-plugin-sdk/docs/api-reference.md

 ```

 #### JavaScript function call signature (Deprecated):
 **Note:** A bug in the JavaScript translation layer means that you cannot use values containing the '=' character.
-You can mitigate this by using the recomended API above.
+You can mitigate this by using the preceding recommended API.
 This API should only be used to maintain backwards compatibility with Tableau versions older than 2019.4.1.

 **Input:** attr, an object of key/value pairs